 Communication.
 They need to communicate clearly and concisely.
 Teaching grammar skills is the school’s job, not yours.
 Ask to see some writing samples before you hire them.
 If they have some sort of online blog or website, check it out to get a feel for their writing style.
 For the in-person interview, role play a few customer interactions to see how well they can talk with customers.

 Creativity.
 Every customer you have is unique and every trouble they find themselves in is different.
 You don’t want to set a bunch of rules and regulations when it comes to customers.
-When you have a rep that’s creative, they’ll use their best judgement to figure out how to make the customer happy.
+When you have a rep that’s creative, they’ll use their best judgment to figure out how to make the customer happy.

 Creative reps go out of their way to help customers and even do crazy things like send a box of chocolate to make up for a customer’s bad day.
 I remember having a customer once whose boss was being horrible to her for his mistake.
 She was just trying to fix it.
 After we got it fixed, I sent her a box of chocolate-dipped strawberries.
 She got them the following day and absolutely loved them.
 It didn’t erase how bad the boss was, but it definitely made her day.